 The posters are an important part of the workshops programme and link with the overall theme of the World Water Week.

-Each workshop will display a selected number of abstracts in the interactive electronic poster exhibition, where conference visitors can view and learn more about the projects behind the posters.
-The posters will be presented by the authors during coffee breaks on the workshop days and also during the workshop sessions.
+Each workshop displays a selected number of abstracts in the interactive electronic poster exhibition, where conference visitors can view and learn more about the projects behind the posters.
+The authors present the posters during coffee breaks on the workshop days and also during the workshop sessions.

-The most informative, innovative and well-designed poster will then be awarded with the “Best Poster Award” during the Closing Plenary Session.
+The most informative, innovative and well-designed poster is then awarded with the “Best Poster Award” during the Closing Plenary Session.

 Phone: +46 8 121 360 53

 Distributed Monitoring of Shallow Aquifer Level using Community Handpumps